Legal & General Home Finance Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Legal & General Home Finance and to assist in remaining on the Legal & General Home Finance Solicitor Panel.

-Can you recommend what we should do if we wish to lodge an appeal being removed from the Legal & General Home Finance conveyancing panel?
+What can you suggest we do if we wish to lodge an appeal being removed from the Legal & General Home Finance conveyancing panel?

-Should you firm be removed from the Legal & General Home Finance conveyancing panel and you are unaware of or disagree with the reasons for your removal you should: (a) Contact Legal & General Home Finance directly. (b) If there is an appeals process detailed on your letter you should follow the process.
+If you are removed from the Legal & General Home Finance conveyancing panel and you are unaware of or disagree with the reasons for your removal you should: (a) Contact Legal & General Home Finance directly. (b) If there is an appeals process detailed on your letter you should follow the process.

 In appealing a decision by Legal & General Home Finance, it may be useful to provide the following information:

-• Comprehensive account of your firm’s conveyancing history
+• Full account of your firm’s conveyancing history

 • Your COMPLETIONmonitor reports, assuming you use the Lexsure software